 One of the main limitations in Germany is the restriction of the term of copyright protection to 70 years after the death of the author (§ 64 UrhG, starting the year after the year of death of the author, § 69 UrhG). § 65 UrhG applies to co-authors, according to which the copyright expires 70 years after the death of the last surviving co-author.
 The copyright in anonymous and pseudonymous works expires 70 years after their publication; for unpublished works it expires 70 years after their creation (§ 66 UrhG).

-The various limitations and exceptions to copyright have different meanings for visual and performing artists.
+The various limitations and exceptions to copyright have different meanings for artists and creatives.

 According to § 46 UrhG, the reproduction, distribution, and making accessible of works in a collection for religious, scholarly, or instructional use is permitted but subject to fees.
 Making a work publicly accessible for instructional use in schools, for example as an illustration in a textbook or the reprint of a play, is only permitted with the consent of the author.